Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 ![Query example](query.png)

 The query window shown above corresponds to the viewing window in the client.
 Although you are returning a full image, it will be translated (with parts off the window) appropriately by the client.
 There is one edge case that you may want to consider (although if you write your code naturally, it may not need to be explicitly handled): your query window in pixels may not be perfectly proportional to your query window in world-space distance (lat and lon).
 However, you only care about the pixels for dpp and lat and lon for intersection.

 You may end up with an image, for some queries, that ends up not filling the query box and that is okay - this arises when your latitude and longitude query do not intersect enough tiles to fit the query box.
 You can imagine this happening with a query very near the edge (in which case you just don't collect tiles that go off the edge); a query window that is very large, larger than the entire dataset itself; or a query window in lat and lon that is not proportional to its size in pixels.
 For example, if you are extremely zoomed in, you have no choice but to collect the leaf tiles and cannot traverse deeper.

 You will also need to arrange these tiles.
 Once all the tiles are collected, they should be arranged by their order in the plane - that is, they should be placed next to each other if their corner points intersect.
+For example, in the shown query above, we collect a set of 4x4 tiles; this corresponds to an image of size (4 x 256) x (4 x 256) pixels.

 You may find the google search results for "[combine png files java](https://www.google.com/search?btnG=1&pws=0&q=combine%20png%20files%20java)" useful as a reference on how to concatenate png files together into a `BufferedImage`.
 You should write your `BufferedImage im` to the `OutputStream os` (instead of a file) using `ImageIO.write(im, "png", os)`, for this project.
 When getting started, you can just write an image to the `OutputStream os` and set `query_success` to true, and it will show up on `test.html`; after setting the remaining return parameters, it should show up on `map.html` too.